 Additions to the Sweet Potato Recipe

-Marshmallows are great with sweet potatoes, right?
+Mini marshmallows are great with sweet potatoes, right?
 If adding these, transfer the sweet potatoes to a casserole dish after cooking.
-Bake at 350 for 5-10 minutes, or until your marshmallows are golden brown.
+Bake at 350 for 5-10 minutes, or until your marshmallow topping is golden brown.

 Raisins are also a great companion for sweet potatoes; sprinkle them into your skillet when you’re about half-way through the cook time.

-I hope you’ll enjoy our Candied Sweet Potato recipe!
+I hope you’ll enjoy our Old Fashioned Candied Sweet Potato recipe!

 - 6 sweet potatoes